VienThanh12/hackathon-junction-projects/README.md

 2. 📝 **AI-Powered 2D to 3D Conversion**

-   - Leverages AI to transform 2D images into 3D, adding depth and dimension for a richer visual experience.
+   - Uses AI to transform 2D images into 3D, adding depth and dimension for a richer visual experience.

 3. 🏗 **Import, Position, and Scale 3D Models**